Wild Reverence by Rebecca Ross — Review and Content Warnings

 Themes and Reflections

-• Being Known and Loved: Matilda learns at a young age that the gods, powerful though they are, are also vulnerable.
-She hesitates to let herself be loved, choosing rather to run where the winds blow her.
-She learns what it means to be seen, known, and loved exactly as she is by Vincent, Bade, and others.
+• Being Known and Loved: Matilda learns young that the gods, powerful though they are, are also vulnerable.
+She hesitates to let herself be loved, and learns what it means to be seen, known, and loved exactly as she is.

 This is the beginning of the end, I thought.
 If heartless gods can be made soft by such love, we are all doomed.